 Born and raised in Texas, I have been inundated from the get-go with Southern drawl, bait and tackle fishing, weathered antiques, and what it means to be a lady.
 While some of these attributes have been swiftly cast aside, the history remains and has shaped me into who I am today.

 Austin, Texas is where my husband and I have chosen to raise our young family.
-We are three wayward dogs, a skinny barn cat, a firey little boy, a red-bearded gentleman, and myself.
-Catalpa is our newest addition to this family and our first venture in sharing our hand-picked collections with others.
+We are three wayward dogs, a skinny barn cat, a firey little boy, a feral female baby child, a red-bearded gentleman, and myself.
+Catalpa is our first venture in sharing our hand-picked collections with others.
 I choose to fill it with items that speak to me in hopes that they speak to you too.
 I embrace these histories and hope to share my love for vintage and antique textiles with others that may appreciate them as well and add their own stories, memories, and futures to these pieces already rich with life.